Iron Beam

-Iron Beam, officially Firm Light (lit.) (אור איתן) is a directed-energy air defense system developed by Israeli defense contractor Rafael Advanced Defense Systems.
-It was unveiled at the Singapore Airshow on February 11, 2014.
+Iron Beam, officially Laser Dome in English and Eitan's Light (אור איתן) in Hebrew, is a directed-energy air defense system developed by Israeli defense contractor Rafael Advanced Defense Systems.
+It was unveiled at the Singapore Airshow on 11 February 2014.

-The system is designed to destroy short-range rockets, artillery, and mortar bombs, and is expected to be deployed in October 2025.
+The system is designed to destroy short-range rockets, artillery, and mortar bombs, and was scheduled to be deployed in October 2025, but was actually deployed December 2025.
 It has a range of up to 10 km, complementing the Iron Dome system which was designed to intercept missiles launched from a greater distance.
 In addition, the system could also intercept unmanned aerial vehicles (UAVs; drones) at a cost of US$3 per interception.
 Iron Beam will constitute the fifth element of Israel's integrated missile defense system, in addition to Arrow 2, Arrow 3, David's Sling and Iron Dome.

 Name

 The system's original name was "Iron Beam".
 It was later renamed "Magen Or" ("Shield of Light").
-In September 2025, it was decided that the system would be called in Hebrew "Or Eitan" ("Eitan’s Light") in memory of Captain Eitan Oster, an officer and combat soldier in the Egoz reconnaissance unit who was killed during the ground maneuver in Lebanon in the Gaza war.
+In September 2025, it was decided that the system's Hebrew name would be "Or Eitan" ("Eitan's Light") in memory of Captain Eitan Oster, an officer and combat soldier in the Egoz reconnaissance unit who was killed during the ground maneuver in Lebanon in the Gaza war.
 He was the son of Dov Oster, one of the system's key designers and developers.
-In English, the system will retain the name Iron Beam.
+In English, the system is officially called "Laser Dome" but commonly retains its original name.